See it in action on the hev-shop demo store.

 need the full map.
 Section ids look like

-`api/query#strong-consistent-reads`.
+`api/query#stable-reads`.
 Cite sections in your answer as

 https://hevlayer.com plus the returned `url` field.